linea-analytics/linea-portal-documentation/docs/guides/about-the-scenario-tool.md

 ### **Algorithm**

 Linea **Scenario Tool** uses the media response curves to generate the optimal budget allocation.
 The objective of the optimisation is to maximise ***net uplift**.
-The proprietary algorithm developed by the Linea team runs significatly faster than other optimisation solutions.
+The proprietary algorithm developed by the Linea team runs significantly faster than other optimisation solutions.

 **net uplift = uplift - spend*